Conference : Day 1 – Architects’ & Designers’ Day

 The workshop also presents excellent networking opportunities.
 This includes a complimentary three-course lunch served at Zero Sette and refreshment breaks throughout the day.

-Please note attendance is subject to availability with priority given to architects, designers and other building professionals.
+Attendance is subject to availability with priority given to architects, designers and other building professionals.

 09:30 - 10:00

 Registration and light refreshments in the South Gallery Rooms overlooking the Royal Victoria Dock

 Vince Marazita, Stone Trends InternationalThis introductory lecture will present a glimpse at the last 25 years of stone innovation and technology.
 From the number of stones on the market, to the introduction of diamond tools in quarrying and fabrication, to the ever changing architectural design criteria and standards, this one-hour informational tour will frame the clash between traditional and modern design practices, while presenting a new look at processing and installation efficiencies within current sustainability goals and standards.

 10:45 - 11:15